 Unlocking refugee and migrant children’s potential

 Refugee and migrant children bring enormous potential.
-A new video game helps us understand how we can help unlock it.
+A recent video game project offered inspiration for how we can unlock it.

 Violence, exploitation, discrimination – all everyday threats to the safety of refugee and migrant children and children affected by the horrors of conflict.
 The dangers to these children have only intensified as countries across the globe have battled the COVID-19 pandemic.